PatrickMa2022/Portfolio/content/en/post/School.md

 ---
 I will be graduating from Jesuit College Preparatory School in the Class of 2022.

-I attended Windermere Preparatory School from 9th until 10th grade.
-After moving to Texas, I have enrolled at Jesuit College Preparatory School.
+I attended Windermere Preparatory School from 96th until 10th grade.
+During the summer between 11th and 12th grade, I had to move to Texas because my father got a new job.
+I moved to Jesuit but I was forced to stay in a hotel for the first semester.
+In addition to this I was online for most of first semester.
+I did get into some extra cirriculars during the fall such as swimming and band.
+I made some of my closest friends in that short amount of time.